shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides/generating-path-and-publish/part-6-find-latest-version.md

 # Manually resolve the remaining fields that can't be figured out automatically from context.
 fields["name"] = "myscene"

-# Get an authenticated Shotgun API instance from the engine
+# Get an authenticated Shotgun API instance from the engine.
 sg = current_engine.shotgun
 # Run a Shotgun API query to summarize the maximum version number on PublishedFiles that
 # are linked to the task and match the provided name.